discursus-data/saf_gdelt/README.md

 # Configuring this library
-The library requires you pass configruations in the form of a yaml file.
+This library requires you pass configruations in the form of a yaml file.

 Create a gdelt configuration file (`gdelt_configs.yaml`) in the `configs` section of the core framework.